 What Are Dental Nerves and Where Are They Located?

 Let’s do a brief exploration of your tooth from the interior to the exterior.
+Each tooth comprises three main parts:

-Indeed, the presence of tooth nerves is very much needed.
 The reasons why tooth nerves are important are as follows:

 The Most Common Causes of Tooth Nerve Pain